Beer Battered Fish

 Instructions

-• Dry the cod well then season with salt and pepper.
+• Pat dry the cod well with paper towel, then season with salt and pepper.

 • Mix the flour with the garlic powder and paprika, then add in the egg mixing well before whisking in the beer slowly.

-• Dip the fish into the batter then carefully into the oil frying until golden brown then remove to a wire rack (not paper towels or newspapers, it will steam).
+• Dip the fish into the batter then carefully into the oil.
+Fry until golden brown, about 4-5 minutes on each side, then remove to a wire rack to cool (not paper towels or newspapers or it will steam).

 Video